Coolo2/compass/README.md

-# UnNamed Bot pre-release
+# Compass Bot pre-release

 An advanced and deeply customizable discord bot made for economy and moderation.

-Pre release versions - releasing in october to december.
+Pre release versions - releasing in december to febuary.

 Pre releases change minor to major things.